zstoebs/site/content/notes/chebyshev-approx/index.md

 showmeta = true
 tags = ["opt", "sigproc"]
 description = ""
 summary="Chebyshev polynomials of the first kind are a popular choice of basis polynomials for function approximation.
-Here, I collect some properties and theorems for approximating univariate functions, with an example." draft = false
+Here, this note collects some properties and theorems for approximating univariate functions, with an example." draft = false
 [[copyright]]
   owner = "Zach Stoebner"